CS-3398-264/GriffinArmyRepo/srs_template.md

 ### 1.3 Product Scope
 > JD: I would expect you can launch it without an IDE, and just the JRE.
 You can also put the github URL here

-Griffin Chess is developed entirely in Java and can be launched using a basic Java supported IDE such as Eclipse.
+Griffin Chess is developed entirely in Java and can be launched on a system that supports the JRE.
 This entire project will be available on GitHub.

 ### 1.4 References
 “Laws of Chess: For competitions starting before 1 July 2014.”
 World Chess Federation - FIDE, www.fide.com/component/handbook/?id=124&view=article.